Chelsea in pole position to sign €100m Havertz as clubs pull out of race for Leverkusen star | Goal.com

 Leverkusen played their final domestic fixture of the season on Saturday, losing 4-2 to Bayern Munich in the DFB Pokal final, with Havertz scoring his 17th goal of the season in what could be his final match for the club.

-Chelsea are also seeking to reinforce their defence this summer, and are keen on the addition of a left-back in that shape of Leicester City's Ben Chilwell .
+Chelsea are also seeking to reinforce their defence this summer, and are keen on the addition of a left-back in the shape of Leicester City's Ben Chilwell .

 The Foxes are not keen on selling the England international, however, with Harry Maguire's world-record £80m move to Manchester United setting a precedent for how the club will deal with selling their best assets.